On 13 November 2012, the Council of the European Union (EU) adopted the Decision in support of the implementation of the Cartagena Action Plan.

 The Convention’s Implementation Support Unit (ISU) was entrusted to serve as the technical implementer for the Council Decision.

-Through the Council Decision, the EU seeks to:
+Through the Council Decision, the EU sought to:

 - promote the universalization of the Convention and its norms,